 The “revival” of Talbot did not last very long (1980-1987) and engendered precious few new models.
 Most Talbots were legacy cars of the ex-Chrysler Europe empire, i.e. Simca and Rootes.
 Aside from the ill-fated Tagora and the Matra Murena, Talbot did create one new car during their short renaissance that initially sold quite well, the Samba.
 Let’s take a look at that missed opportunity in more detail.

-Just a quickie refresher for anyone wondering what Talbot was: it was originally a British-made French car, which later got split either side of the Channel.
+Just a quickie refresher for anyone in the back of the class who forgot about Talbot: it was originally a British-made French car, which later got split either side of the Channel.
 The French side was bought by Simca in 1959, while the British side was killed off by Rootes in 1955.
 Both Simca and Rootes were then bought by Chrysler, which proceeded to scuttle its short-lived European empire through mismanagement, underfunding and tough luck, only to sell the whole Anglo-French (and Spanish) affair to Peugeot in 1978.
-Peugeot rebadged nearly all the models as Talbots by 1980.
+Peugeot rebadged nearly all the models as Talbots by MY 1980.
 For a more detailed history of the British side, read this; for more on the French side, read this.

 In 1978, superminis accounted for about a third of car sales in Europe.
 The likes of the Renault 5, the Volkswagen Polo, the Fiat 127, the Ford Fiesta or the BL Mini were making a killing.
 Chrysler Europe’s offerings in this segment were somewhat lackluster: the Simca 1100, which debuted back in 1967, and the Chrysler Sunbeam, whose antique RWD platform screamed “stopgap”.
 The new Horizon was to way to go, so Chrysler’s product planners chopped a few inches (and the rear doors) off one to see if that did the trick.
 Unfortunately, that’s as far as this experiment went: Chrysler could not afford the development costs.
 Peugeot came to the rescue and ditched the whole idea.